ClickHouse/ClickHouse/docs/en/query_language/functions/hash_functions.md

 ## halfMD5 {#hash_functions-halfmd5}

-Converts all the input parameters to strings and concatenates them.
-Then calculates the MD5 hash value from the resulting string, takes the first 8 bytes of the hash and interprets them as `UInt64` in big-endian byte order.
+[Interprets](../../query_language/functions/type_conversion_functions.md#type_conversion_functions-reinterpretAsString) all the input parameters as strings and calculates the MD5 hash value for each of them.
+Then combines hashes.
+Then from the resulting string, takes the first 8 bytes of the hash and interprets them as `UInt64` in big-endian byte order.

 ```
 halfMD5(par1, ...)